Become a Creator today!Start creating today - Share your story with the world!

 Speaker

-beat the Germans back, everybody would do the same.
+beat the Germans back.
+Everybody would do the same.
 They they were all out there ah afraid of these soldiers because these soldiers were out there for themselves.
 And they had no compunction in attacking the civilian population, stealing from them, raping them, what have you.
 American soldiers came there with candy bars for little kids.
 You you know, they were the great liberators. yeah um I yeah had the privilege of interviewing two lamb.
 I don't know if you know who two lamb is.

 Speaker

 ah Two, ah the character Ronin in Call of Duty is based on two.
 He was on a TV show as well.
 He's a former Green Beret.
 And he talks about how he and his family escaped Vietnam to come to the United States.
-And one of the things that really inspired him was joining the military, joining special forces, becoming a Green Beret, because the motto of the Green Beret is it's it's is to free the oppressed.
+And one of the things that really inspired him was joining the military, joining special forces, becoming a Green Beret, because the motto of the Green Beret it's it's is to free the oppressed.
 And to me, that's what America has been all about.
 And it it strikes me, Pete,

 00:22:08